Oxegen 2009: Performances

-The Horrors cancelled their appearance at Oxegen 2009 when frontman Faris Badwin was struck down with bronchitis.
+The Horrors cancelled their appearance at Oxegen 2009 when frontman Faris Badwan was struck down with bronchitis.
 Foals saw an increased crowd to their Heineken Green Spheres performance when rain drew festival-goers inside.
 The Ting Tings also drew large numbers to the O2 Stage.
 Perry Farrell of Jane's Addiction referenced Guinness, Jameson and cocaine during his band's performance.
 Villagers "set alight a sparsely populated tent with a performance bordering on perfection", according to the Irish Independent.
 Sunday night headliners The Killers attracted large crowds to the main arena but attendance at Manic Street Preachers and Nine Inch Nails suffered from those bands performing at the same time on other stages.

 Signing tent

 The first part of the line-up for the Hot Press signing tent was announced on 7 July 2009, with acts including Paolo Nutini, Razorlight, The Virgins, Fun Lovin' Criminals, The Blizzards, Hockey, Duke Special, Republic of Loose, The Coronas, Spinnerette, Friendly Fires and Therapy?.
 Other acts were later announced, including Noisettes (Sunday), Jerry Fish (Saturday), Doves (Saturday), Maxïmo Park (Saturday), Squeeze (Saturday) The Airborne Toxic Event (Saturday), and That Petrol Emotion (Sunday).
 A timetable was released on the Hot Press website on 10 July.

 Republic of Loose, represented by all the band's members, were the first act to appear in the signing tent at around 18:00 on the Friday evening.
 Fans of The Coronas sang their "San Diego Song" whilst queueing, with the band also revealing the title of the second album for the first time, saying they had only decided on the title that day.
 Duke Special was greeted by several males in superhero costumes, whilst one fan who received an autograph from Brody Dalle of Spinnerette claimed she would have it tattooed onto her.

 Hockey were the first band to appear in the signing tent on the Saturday.

 Friendly Fires were the first band to appear in the signing tent on the Sunday.
 One fan signed the bicep of lead singer Ed Macfarlane.
 Noisettes supplied lollipops and were dabbed with face paints by fans.
 Paolo Nutini signed autographs for twenty-five minutes longer than originally intended and shared wine gums with fans.